syncfusion-content/asp.netmvc-docs/aspnetmvc/DigitalGauge/Frames.md

 ![](Frames_images/Frames_img1.png)

-_Figure 27: Digital Gauge control with frame inner and outer width_
+Digital Gauge control with frame inner and outer width {:.caption}

 ## Setting Background Image

 For a better appearance, you can set the backgroundimage for the Digital Gauge using the property backgroundImageUrl.

-{% highlight js %}
+{% highlight CSHTML %}

 @*For Digital Gauge rendering *@